 What happens if we pay employees monthly rather than fortnightly?

 If your payroll period is less or more frequent than fortnightly, the payment can be allocated between fortnights in a reasonable manner.
-For example, if you pay every four weeks, it will be reasonable if the employee is paid at least $3,000 every four-week period.
+For example, if you pay every four weeks, it will be reasonable if the employee is paid at least $3,000 every four-week period, for the initial JobKeeper period.

 What happens if our actual GST turnover for our turnover test period is greater than our projected GST turnover?